Vincit/multi-user-test-runner/README.md

 Usage is simple:

 1. Create a configured abstract class by extending `AbstractUserRole` class and implement methods
+2. Configure runner and default expected annotation with `MultiUserTestConfig`
-2. Create a test class which is extended from your configured class.
+3. Create a test class which is extended from your configured class.
-3. Add `@TestUsers` annotation for your test class
+4. Add `@TestUsers` annotation for your test class
-4. Write test methods
+5. Write test methods
-5. Add `authentication().expect(toFail().ifAnyOf("user:user"));` before method to test to mark which roles/users are expected to fail
+6. Add `authentication().expect(toFail().ifAnyOf("user:user"));` before method to test to mark which roles/users are expected to fail

+# Test Configuration

-# Runner Classes
+## Runner Classes

-By default there are two runner classes `SpringMultiUserTestClassRunner` and `BlockMultiUserTestClassRunner`.
-Spring runner loads the Spring context before the tests and the Block runner will works as a plain JUnit test runner.
+By default `BlockMultiUserTestClassRunner` is used.
+When using with Spring `SpringMultiUserTestClassRunner` should be used runner loads the Spring context before the tests and the Block runner will works as a plain JUnit test runner.
-Used runner can be configured via `TestUsers` annotation's `runner` argument.
-Spring runner is used by default.
+Used runner can be configured via `MultiUserTestConfig` annotation's `runner` argument.
-It is also possible to define a custom runner.
+It is also possible to create a custom runner.
 The custom runner has to implement JUnit's `ParentTestRunner` and has to have a constructor with following format:
 `CustomRunner(Class<?> clazz, UserIdentifier creatorIdentifier, UserIdentifier userIdentifier)`.

+## Default Exception

+By default `IllegalStateException` is expected as the exception that is thrown on failure.
+Other exceptions are ignored by the runner. `MultiUserTestConfig` annotation can be used to change the default exception class for a test class.
+The annotation is inherited so it can be added to a configured base class to reduce boilerplate code.

+The other options to change the expected class are to do it in `@Before` method or in the test method itself.
+This can be achieved by calling `authentication().setExpectedException()` method.

 # Assertions